Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

 What you can and cannot include in a pre- or postnuptial agreement is generally dictated by New York state law.
 However, some of the most common provisions included in these types of agreements are:

-• If one spouse will pay alimony.
+- If one spouse will pay alimony.
 The details about the amount of spousal support to be paid, when it’s to be paid, and to whom will also be included.
+These terms help protect the interests of both parties and are considered part of a valid marital agreement under New York law.

-• How property and assets will be distributed in the event of one spouse’s death.
-The agreement may also specify alternative provisions if the divorce process had been started at the time of death.
+- How property and assets will be distributed in the unfortunate event of one spouse’s death.
+The agreement may also specify alternative provisions if the divorce occurs or if separation proceedings had started at the time of death.
+The agreement may also specify alternative provisions if the divorce occurs or if separation proceedings had started at the time of death.

-• Who will get custody of minor children and if child support will be paid.
-This is for postnuptial agreements only, since child custody and support cannot be built into a prenup.
+- Who will get custody of minor children and if child support will be paid.
+This is for postnuptial agreements only, since child custody and support cannot be built into a prenup under New York state matrimonial law.

 When to Get a Prenup or Postnup